 6. Expanding competency-based programs for faculty development

 Educators in many higher education institutions are ill-equipped to implement competency-based curriculum unless they were a product of it themselves.
 This is the reason why building their capacity is one of the essential prerequisites before implementing competency-based learning.

-Further, there is another challenge related to the instructor’s knowledge of competency-based pedagogy.
+Further, there is one of the challenges facing CBC related to the instructor’s knowledge of competency-based pedagogy.
 While some of them might understand competency-based learning, a large number of them still struggle with the concept and lack the capacity demanded by the competency-based system.